-Goddamn Bats: All the shadows are this.
-They won't do any significant damage (except if they push you off a ledge…) but will get in your way, and you spend much time waving your stick in the air while trying to hit them.
+Goddamned Bats: All the shadows are this.
+They won't do any significant damage (except if they push you off a ledge), but will get in your way, and you spend much time waving your stick in the air while trying to hit them.

 Good Bad Bugs: In the original PAL version, setting the framerate to a certain setting allowed you to jump amazingly high with carefully-timed button presses.
 This made it possible to finish the game in less than an hour.

-Guide Dang It: Finding the secret weapons.
+Finding the secret weapons.
 If you are not informed (or don't look at the trophies in the PS3 edition), you won't even suspect there are secret weapons!
-After all, weapons don't really have much importance to begin with and ICO isn't exactly the kind of game where you would expect such easter eggs.
+After all, weapons don't really have much importance to begin with and ICO isn't the kind of game where you would expect such Easter eggs.

-Player Punch: Returning to the hall of pods where you started the game from after you're separated from Yorda — only to find her surrounded by shadows of horned boys like yourself and turned to stone.
-Then killing all those shadows who mean you no harm at all.
+Player Punch: Returning to the hall of pods where Ico started the game from after Ico is separated from Yorda — only to find her surrounded by shadows of horned boys like himself and turned to stone.
+Then, killing all those shadows who mean Ico no harm at all.